 3s 3 (O) vs. 2 (D).
-Use the dribble and change of direction to try to beat the defenders into the space or to maintain.

-the defenders into the space or to maintain possession by creating opportunities to pass.
+Use the dribble and change of direction to try to beat the defenders into the the defenders into the space or to maintain possession by creating opportunities to pass.
 Try to penetrate using the dribble.